Armed Forces of Malta: Equipment

 On land, 1 Regiment is the designated home of the Maltese Infantry with C (Special Duties) Company being at the cutting edge of this unit.
 The company is being trained and equipped to be able to contribute a platoon for overseas humanitarian and rescue missions attached to an Italian regiment on missions mandated by the UN or the OSCE.
-Malta has to ensure that the troops are adequately trained and equipped up to Italian army standards for seamless integration within an Italian regiment, able to tackle any foreseeable problems for up to a year.
-C (Special Duties) Company is also being geared for a quick reaction role, ready for action at a moment's notice should an emergency, such as terrorism, arise.
+Malta has to ensure that the troops are trained and equipped up to Italian army standards for integration within an Italian regiment, able to tackle any foreseeable problems for up to a year.
+C (Special Duties) Company is also being geared for a quick reaction role, ready for action at a moment's notice should an emergency situation arise.

 The kit used by the Maltese foot soldier has changed drastically in recent years.
 The fiat for change was given to C Company prior to its successful participation in the multi-national Partnership for Peace exercise in 1996.
 Following Malta's pledge towards the EU's Military Headline Goal in 2000, procurement received another boost.

 With funding being a perennial problem, over the years the Force had to rely on varied equipment transferred or financed by several countries.
 Standardisation was a headache.
 But matters have improved considerably, especially with regard to light infantry weapons.
 At one time there were as many as eight different types of pistol and associated ammunition, now there are two, principally the Beretta FS and some Makarov.
 The army has also bought Heckler and Koch sub-machine guns and, thanks to Chinese assistance, all infantrymen now have their own individual AKM rifle.

 The Maltese Infantry soldier is equipped with the latest British Army issue Personal Load Bearing Equipment including both the webbing and bergen as well as the woodland pattern battle dress uniform, Avon S10 respirator and Kevlar ballistic helmet.
 Protective ballistic vests and night vision goggles are carried when required.